Roleplay: Celestial Refresh

 - Authority Equals Asskicking: Leaders of factions are usually pretty strong.

 - Breaking the Fourth Wall: The last battle in the Zombie Apocalypse arc takes place on the forum proper, with the opponents being photobucket pictures and zombified versions of certain Cbox personalities.

 - Crapsaccharine World: Many people that were pure and innocent have been turned jaded, and many places like the Mushroom and BeanBean Kingdoms have been overrun by Insanity and Demons, respectively.

-- Darkest Hour: NO is certainly going through one, with the destruction of their main HQ and the death of their leader, Sparrow before disbanding and the few remaining members sticking around as the Radiant Crusade.
+- Darkest Hour: NO had certainly going through one, with the destruction of their main HQ and the death of their leader, Sparrow before disbanding and the few remaining members sticking around as the Radiant Crusade.

 - Death Is Cheap: The penalty for death is spending two weeks in a Diablo-based Netherrealm.
 And some of the areas in it are actually quite nice and peaceful.

 - However, a character can permanently die if the player so chooses to go such a route, examples being Hector and the aforementioned Sparrow.

 - Even Evil Has Standards: An inevitability, with the alignment system.